 Most often you are not going to need to have an inspection done on every home you are considering when you are armed with some basic information.
 I am setting up some of that information to give to you by email after this report.

-In most cases you don’t to invest your money on a home inspection until you have found a home you are completely comfortable with yourself and have put a contract on.
-This helps insure that the seller is locked in to completing the sale if everything checks out and that you have a deal all ready negotiated.
+In most cases you don’t need to invest your money on a home inspection until you have found a home you are completely comfortable with yourself and have put a contract on.
+This helps ensure that the seller is locked in to completing the sale if everything checks out and that you have a deal already negotiated.

 If you do the inspection prior to a contract you actually give the seller an upper hand as you now have a vested interest in the home and will feel more inclined to not negotiate as hard or be as effective.